redmer/azure-wakeup-db/README.md

-# azure-wake-up-db
+# azure-wakeup-db

-If your Azure DB returns 40613 because it was paused, this GitHub action re-awakes it.
+If your Azure DB returns 40613 because it was paused, this GitHub action re-awakens it.
 Useful for workflows or ETL's that would otherwise quickly fail.

 ## Usage